Nakweile/openVPN-ubuntu-playbook/roles/install_packages/README.md

 Example Playbook
 ----------------

-Example of how to use your role:
+Example of how to use role:

 1. When specifying variables in a variable file::
 ````